Analytic method for quadratic polarons in nonparabolic bands: Polaron with Fr o hlich and 2TO interactions

 where $\mathbf{P}$ is the eigenvalue of the total momentum, leads to the coordinate-free polaron Hamiltonian

 Here $B_{\mathbf{q}}^{\left( a\right) }$ is proportional to the phonon coordinate, and is given by

-The coordinate-free Hamiltonian looks appealing for approximate methods, and led to numerous attempts to make analytic approximations suitable at both weak and strong coupling.
-Here, we consider the well-established approach for the weak and intermediate-coupling regime.
+The coordinate-free Hamiltonian looks appealing for approximate methods and led to numerous attempts to make analytic approximations suitable at both weak and strong coupling.
+Here, we consider the well-established approach for the weak- and intermediate-coupling regime.
 In this approach, the second Lee-Low-Pines transformation is performed,

-where $f_{\mathbf{q}}^{\left( a\right) }$ (which are real here, in accordance with the polaron Hamiltonian) are treated as variational functions and will be chosen to minimize the energy.
-The unitary transformation $S_{2}$ results in a \emph{displacement} of the phonon operators.
+The phonon shifts $f_{\mathbf{q}}^{\left( a\right) }$ are real, in accordance with the polaron Hamiltonian.
+The unitary transformation $S_{2}$ results in a displacement of the phonon operators.
 The resulting transformed Hamiltonian consists of two terms:

 where $H_{0}$ and $H_{I}$ are the following contributions to the coordinate-free Hamiltonian after phonon shifts: (1) The Hamiltonian truncated to the quadratic normal form of phonon operators:

 with the renormalized phonon energy,